McDonald County, Missouri: History of McDonald County R-I School District

 The present McDonald County R-I School District is the result of consolidations of several county school districts.
 The first two school districts to consolidate were the Pineville and Anderson school districts.
 This was the first step in what was a long-range plan to combine all of the remaining high schools in the county with the exception of the Goodman School District which would become a part of the Neosho school system.
 The plan for the Pineville–Anderson consolidation was approved and the state offered a $50,000 matching grant for the building of a new high school.
 If the remaining high schools were to have joined, an additional $200,000 in matching grants would have been recurred.

 The first consolidated class from Pineville and Anderson was the Class of 1966.
 David Alumbaugh was a member of that class and remembers it was the class that elected the school mascot as the mustang and the school colors of red and black.
 There was not a new high school so each town maintained a high school faculty but all activities including athletics were combined.
 When asked what the mood of the people in Pineville was concerning the school consolidation, Alumbaugh said, "I don't remember it being a great deal; most people considered it inevitable it was going to happen sooner or later."
 It was something that could not be stopped, according to Larry Warner who taught during the first year (1966) at the Pineville campus and then at the new high school in Anderson its next year.
 "It was something that was really needed.
 The faculty at the old Pineville High School was not very good either at the end of their careers or just beginning.
 The kids got along fine at the new school but it was the parents who fought."

 The next school district to consider joining Pineville and Anderson was the Noel School District.
 Noel Lawmen had a serious concern on where the new high school, which would serve all students, would be located.
 The proposed site was about a mile east of the city of Anderson at the junction of Highway 76 and then new Highway 71.
-The Noel patrons wanted a site more close to the center of the county which would be just north of the Indian River Bridge at the city of Lanagan.
+The Noel patrons wanted a site closer to the center of the county which would be just north of the Indian River Bridge at the city of Lanagan.
 The Noel School Board sent a letter to the Missouri Department of Elementary & Secondary Education calling for a vote of the people of McDonald County on the site but this didn't happen.
 The reasoning for there not being a countywide vote couldn't be found, but the proposed new high school site had already been approved by the Missouri Department of Education.